 Photography websites are the place to go for all kinds of help.
-Whether you’re just starting out, or a seasoned photographer running a business, you will need help, advice, and tips from time to time.
+Whether you’re starting out, or you’re a seasoned photographer already, you will need advice and tips.

-To make your life easier, we’ve put together this list of top 20 photography websites.
-Some will offer you news across all photographic fields, others will give you tutorials on how to create an image with a specific style.
+To make your life easier, we’ve put together this list of top 31 photography websites.
+Some will offer you news across all photographic fields.
+Others will give you tutorials on how to create an image with a specific style.

-Whatever you are interested in, or feel like you need more help with, these photography websites are the place to go.
+Whatever interests you or you need more help with, these photography websites are the place to go.

-If you’re looking for help with your landscape photography – look no further.
+If you’re looking for the best photography websites to help with your landscape photography – look no further.
 Dave Morrow Photography has everything you need to take the shots you want.

-To follow his dream of being a photographer, he actually quit his day job, a high-paying corporate position.
+To follow his dream of being a photographer, he quit his day job at a high-paying corporate position.
 Now he receives so much more job satisfaction helping others with his videos and image help.

 From the basics to the more complicated themes, read his site and get ready to start learning.